thunlp/relation-similarity/README.md

 python get_sim.py --model_path ./checkpoint --input ./data/wikipedia/ --output ./result
 ```

-You will get two files, "kl_prob.txt" and "kl_prob.json".
-The $i$th line contains the KL divergence between $i$th relation and other relations.
+Two files will be produced, "kl_prob.txt" and "kl_prob.json".
+They are the same except the file format.
+The i-th line contains the KL divergence between i-th relation and other relations.

 ## Hyper-parameters